hurrymaplelad/rendr-handlebars/README.md

 #### partial
 ------

 A partial is HTML only, and it is inserted at compile time of the templates, making them more performant than a view.
 These are good to use in cases where you don't have any view interaction and just want to reduce the amount of copied HTML.
-Again, this will inherit the parents context if no attributes are passed into the helper.
+This will inherit the parents context if no attributes are passed into the helper.

 Again, you can pass a block into the partial and access the `_block` variable inside of the partial.
+This is helpful when you want to set a variable chunk of HTML inside of a partial

 Example:
 ```